WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Backtrack

+* this somewhat compares with RDS and restoring from backup.
+With RDS new DB instance is created, no downtime occurs but you have to switch connection strings.
+With Aurora, there is an DB outage but no new instance is created.
+Saves you some time in a long run.

 - has some cost associated with it, **you have to pay for storing the changes**

 * **causes DB outage**